isabella232/Apprenda-Contiv-Integration/README.md

    ContivProxy.CLI.exe InitializeContiv ...
    ```
    * If using ACI, use the ```-C``` argument to specify the Apprenda and L3 Out contracts in your ACI setup
+   * When complete, use kubectl to scale kube-dns to zero and back to one (this will ensure its deployment to default-group)

 ## Installation
 1. Create a domain account for the integration